Information about travelling with dangerous goods

 The airline also operates special and charter flights.

-The modern fleet currently consists of one aircraft Airbus A319 and, soon, two aircrafts Airbus A320.
+The modern fleet currently consists of 2 Airbus A319 and two Airbus A320.